swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

 You can access the value for each element of a list by its index.
 The index is the position of the element in a list, starting at zero.
-For instance, to access the first temperature reading, you could print the value of the variable at position 0.
+For instance, to access the first temperature reading, you would print the value of the variable at index 0.

 ~~~
 print(daily_temps[0])